informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 >	with detector.
 We should decide what it contains: e.g., (i) set of headers,
 > (ii) set of TrustedState (iii) set of pairs: Trustedstate, address of
 > full node from which the lightlient downloaded the header
+- *untrustedStore*: stores verification headers that have been downloaded and that failed verification, but may still be OK.
+Initially empty
 - *headerToVerify*: a verification header.
 Initially nil
    - written by IO
 - *Error*: error information.
 Initially nil.